This article was last updated by Digital Trends computing editor Luke Larsen on 6/23/2020.

 The short answer is: Yes, you should try to pick up a laptop with at least one USB-C port.
 This is the latest in connectivity that ensures that you can connect to legacy devices (via adapters) while being covered for future devices as well.
 USB-C can provide for data transfer, power, and display connections, and USB-C hubs can greatly extend how many peripherals you can easily connect to your laptop.

 The good thing is that laptops, even budget models, increasingly include USB-C. The longer answer is that not only do you want USB-C, but you want ports that support the even more powerful Thunderbolt 3 standard.
 Thunderbolt 3 provides up to 40 gigabits per second (Gb/s) over a single connection, and it can support multiple 4K displays and external GPU enclosures that can greatly improve graphics performance.
-You’re not likely to get Thunderbolt 3 support in laptops less than $1,000, but if you’re spending premium money today, then you should expect at least one USB-C with Thunderbolt 3.
+Lately, even laptops under $1,000 sport Thunderbolt 3 ports.

 - The best budget laptops for 2020